wp-plugins/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 0.3 =
+*added margin on the bottom of the bcct-clicktotweet div

 = 0.2 =
 * fixed a bug that was not displaying the CSS correctly.